Sadingtolm is a name of ancient Norman origin. It arrived in England

 are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Sadington, Saddington, Sadingtone, Saddingtone, Sadingtown and many more.

 Early Notables of the Sadingtolm family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Sadingtolm Notables in all our PDF Extended History products and printed products wherever possible.
+.
+He was among the earliest adherents to the system of John Reeve (1608-1658) and...
+Another 36 words (3 lines of text) are included under the topic Early Sadingtolm Notables in all our PDF Extended History products and printed products wherever possible.